gitockham/ock-mobile-wallet/TRANSLATING.md

 # Translations

-You can help out by translating the OCKHAM Mobile project to your language!
+You can help out by translating the MLC Mobile project to your language!

 ## Steps